Japan Nikkei ends lower with eyes on US Fed move

-Tech stocks declined on tracking fall in US peers.
-Chip-manufacturing equipment maker Tokyo Electron fell 1% to 45,250 yen and chip-testing equipment maker Advantest declined 0.7% to 9,810 yen.

-Shares of export-oriented companies rose as a softer yen improved companies' profits that have been earned overseas when repatriated.
+Shares of export-oriented companies rose as yen depreciation against greenback improved companies' profits that have been earned overseas when repatriated.
+Among export-related issues, Sony Group grew 1.05% to 10,990 yen and Uniqlo operator Fast Retailing jumped 1.52% to 85,180 yen.
+Toyota, meanwhile, also added 0.28% to 1,968.5 yen.

 Powered by Capital Market - Live News